JuliaInterop/VersionParsing.jl/README.md

 the `vparse(string)` function.

 Unlike the `VersionNumber(string)` constructor, `vparse(string)` can
 handle version-number strings in a much wider range of formats.
+For example,

+* `major.minor.patch[.+-]something[.+-]something` is converted if possible into the closest `VersionNumber` equivalent (`something` becomes a prerelease or build identifier).
+* Non-numeric prefixes are stripped along with any invalid version characters.
+* Text following whitespace after the version number is ignored.
+* When all else fails, everything except the first `major.minor.patch` digits found are ignored.